 But my bank balance was climbing at a frightening pace.
 Every month — heck, every week — I’d watch it scale higher and higher.
 It reached an amount with which I’d be comfortable traveling for one year.
 Then it doubled.

+I traded the mundane for the exceptional.
 And my life has never been the same.

 Get free updates on building wealth and living to the fullest.
 Zero spam.